ahabra/input-field/README.md

 14. `max-message`: The message to display explaining the maximum value for the field.
 Default is `Maximum value of %v`.
 15. `number-message`: The message to show when the value must be a number.
-15. `integer-message`: The message to show when the value must be an integer.
+16. `integer-message`: The message to show when the value must be an integer.
-15. `showrules`: Boolean.
+17. `showrules`: Boolean.
 Default is true.
 Show or hide validation rules.
-16. `tooltip`: String.
-If a provide, a question parm icon is displayed at the end of the label.
+18. `tooltip`: String.
+If provided, a question parm icon is displayed at the end of the label.
 When User clicks on the label a tooltip will pop up.
+19. `options`: A comma separated list of options used with `set` type.
+20. `set-message`: Optional.
+The message to show when there is a set of options.

 ### JavaScript